 - Possess a cumulative GPA of at least 3.5 for course work at LUC

-- Have completed HIST 299 - Historical Methods (or HIST 291) before beginning senior year
+- Have completed HIST 299: Historical Methods before beginning senior year

 Students in a BA/MA program begin graduate courses during the first semester of their senior year.
-To complete the program, students will have to earn a total of 27 credit hours during their senior year and graduate career.
-Nine of those hours can count towards both the undergraduate major and the graduate degree.
+To complete the program, students will earn a total of 30 credit hours during their senior year and graduate career.
+Twelve of those hours can count towards both the undergraduate major and the graduate degree.
 No graduate courses will be taken during the freshman, sophomore, or junior years.

-Pre-requisites: Students in the combined degree program begin their senior year with 27–30 total credits in their History major, including the successful completion of HIST 291.
+Pre-requisites: Students in the combined degree program begin their senior year with 27–30 total credits in their History major, including the successful completion of HIST 299: Historical Methods.

 During your senior year:

-- Take an additional 6-credits of graduate classes in the fall or spring semesters:
+- Take an additional 6 credits of graduate classes in the Spring semester:

-- The other 400-level course can fulfill the 300-level requirements or electives for the major toward the BA and your Master’s Degree
+These courses can fulfill the 300-level requirements or electives for the major toward the BA and your Master's degree.

 During your graduate year:

-- Take your qualifying examination at the end of the spring semester.
+- Take your comprehensive field examination at the end of the Spring semester.